Bwest8/HEPT-tool/README.md

 - Student participation in district programs
 - Cyber program offerings

-The form generates a CSV file that can be uploaded to the Pennsylvania Information Management System (PIMS) for official submission to the Pennsylvania Department of Education.
+The form is organized into color-coded, collapsible sections for improved usability.
+It generates a CSV file that can be uploaded to the Pennsylvania Information Management System (PIMS) for official submission to the Pennsylvania Department of Education.

 ## Features